Ktang8894/VendingMachine/README.md

 Uses states to determine the behavior of when money is inserted and when items are selected.
 The ItemQueues are represented by a Dictionary<string, ItemQueues> object, where the key is the letter-number combination that represents the position in the machine, which is what the user inputs to select an item.
 Each shelf (each which is supposed to contain items of a different flavor) is not assigned to an individual flavor by design.
 This is because a vending machine should be open to whatever item it is stocked with, and it is up to the stocker to stock the shelves by flavor.
-In this program, the Stocker class does this and can be denoted by the letter in the letter-number combination.
+In this program, the Stocker class does this and the shelf can be denoted by the letter in the letter-number combination.

-**IVendingmachineState.cs** (*INTERFACE*) - Interface for vending machine states, which include signatures for the InsertMoney and SelectItem functions.
+**IVendingmachineState.cs** (*INTERFACE*) - Interface for vending machine states, which include signatures for the InsertMoney and SelectItem methods.

 **NoMoneyInsertedState.cs** - Implements the IVendingMachineState interface.
 Represents a state where no money has been inserted into the vending machine and the current balance is 0.